 Okay, the last one is not a tool, but it’s a small trick which helps you often in any situation.
 It’s a terminal command that would rerun the last command you’ve entered in the terminal.
 For instance, imagine a situation that you’ve typed a command without sudo, and if it got rejected, then you can just type sudo !! to rerun that command with all the sudo privileges.

-Hope these tools will help you to increase your productivity and also make you to remain like a Real Gem in development arena.
-Try all these Command line tools and let us know your awesome results and impressions in the comment section.
+These tools will help you to increase your productivity and also make you remain like a Real Gem in the development arena.
+Try all these Command-line tools and let us know your awesome results and impressions in the comment section.